omotayoakinola/paraclete-grc-assessment/README.md

 # Verdant Pay Limited — Cyber Risk Assessment

-An end-to-end cyber risk assessment designed for a fictional Lagos-based fintech, covering everything from scope definition through to a prioritized risk register with treatment plans.
+An end-to-end cyber risk assessment designed for a fictional Lagos-based fintech, covering everything from scope definition through to a prioritized risk register with treatment plans under Nigerian regulatory conditions.

 ---

-## The Context
+## The Organization

-Verdant Pay is a fictional cloud-native payment service provider licensed by the Central Bank of Nigeria, serving 340,000 active users and processing NGN 2.1 billion monthly.
-In Q1 2026, three compliance concerns were flagged internally: former staff accounts remaining active after offboarding, SharePoint permissions expanding beyond intended boundaries, and no formal data classification policy in place.
+Verdant Pay Limited is a fictional cloud-native fintech operating a digital payments platform for peer-to-peer transfers, bill payments, and merchant collections across Nigeria.
+It holds a Payment Service Solution Provider licence issued by the Central Bank of Nigeria and serves approximately 340,000 active users processing NGN 2.1 billion in monthly transactions.

+In Q1 2026, Verdant Pay's compliance team flagged three concerns during a routine internal review:

+- Former staff accounts remained active in the M365 environment weeks after offboarding
+- SharePoint permissions had expanded beyond originally intended boundaries
+- No formal data classification policy existed to govern how sensitive customer financial data was being handled internally

-The board authorized a full cyber risk assessment ahead of a Series B fundraising round and a CBN regulatory examination in Q4 2026.
+These findings triggered a board-authorized cyber risk assessment ahead of a planned Series B fundraising round and a CBN regulatory examination expected in Q4 2026.

 ---